AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 The output of the layout is the LEF file.
 [LEF (Library Exchange Format)](https://teamvlsi.com/2020/05/lef-lef-file-in-asic-design.html) is used by the router tool in PnR design to get the location of standard cells pins to route them properly.
 So it is basically the abstract form of layout of a standard cell. `picorv32a/runs/[DATE]/tmp` contains the merged lef files (cell LEF and tech LEF).
 Notice how metal layer directon (horizontal or vertical) is alternating.
 Also, metal layer width and thickness is increasing.

 ## Magic Commands
-[Here is a great guide](https://www.youtube.com/watch?v=RPppaGdjbj0) on layout using Magic.
+[Here is a great video guide](https://www.youtube.com/watch?v=RPppaGdjbj0) on layout using Magic.
+And [here is the Magic website](http://opencircuitdesign.com/magic/) with turorials.
 - Left click = lower-left corner of box
 - Right click = upper-right corner of box
 - :box = display parameters of selected box